ALTaleX531/OpenGlass/README.md

 ## Migrate from glass8 to OpenGlass
 The following table demonstrates the similarities and differences between these two software.
 > [!NOTE]
-> 1. Most of the OpenGlass settings are stored only in the HKCU\SOFTWARE\Microsoft\Windows\DWM
+> 1. Most of the OpenGlass settings are stored only in the `HKCU\SOFTWARE\Microsoft\Windows\DWM`, all registry items stored in HKLM remain constant at runtime.
+> 2. All external resources referenced by OpenGlass must ensure that it can be accessed by DWM, so paths like `C:\Users\*` are invalid.
-> 2. Instead of reading the registry directly to get the color, OpenGlass uses the udwm internal API to get the calculated color.
+> 3. Instead of reading the registry directly to get the color, OpenGlass uses the udwm internal API to get the calculated color.

 | glass8 | Type | Description | OpenGlass | Description | Remarks
 | ---- | ---- | ---- | ---- | ---- | ---- |